SickanEkman/Skill-search/README.md

-# Skill Matcher
+# Skill Search

-Skill Matcher finds specific words in a text and outputs them and their start and end position in the text.
+Skill Search finds specific words in a text and outputs them and their start and end position in the text.

 Project is made for a recruitment process.
 The program only makes sense when two specific files are used as input (although I guess it *can* be used with any files where "skills.txt" is a list with items on new line)